 The best cities in Malta to live vary depending on what you want out of retirement.
 Valletta and St. Paul’s Bay both have strong ex-pat communities.
 They are also vibrant areas with lots of excellent amenities and offer a good lifestyle for a relatively low cost of living.

 If you want to experience something of the more rural and traditional Malta then Birgu and the small fishing villages that populate the south of the island are better choices.

-The island of Gozo offers a good compromise of tranquillity and vibrancy.
+The island of Gozo offers a good compromise of tranquility and vibrancy.
 It’s capital Victoria is increasingly being viewed as one of the best cities in Malta to live.

 Did you know that Malta offers multiple citizenship programs?
 See here what the Maltese Granting of Citizenship for Exceptional Services is about, including program requirements and how to apply for it.
 Alternatively, check out how to obtain residency in Malta via the Malta Residency By Investment Program here.

 For visitors, the area surrounding Valletta is a popular destination.
 Not only is this area one of the best cities in Malta to live it is also great for visitors.
-As well as boat trips around the historic harbours there are numerous historic sites, galleries, restaurants and small shops to explore.
+As well as boat trips around the historic harbors there are numerous historic sites, galleries, restaurants, and small shops to explore.